 Read to Succeed

-As part of our 2016-17 School Development Plan, we aim to increase the percentage of fluent, confident and ambitious readers in school.
+Starting with our 2017-18 School Development Plan, we began to target the increase in the percentage of fluent, confident and ambitious readers in school.
 We are committed to further raising the profile of reading using a range of strategies, as well as widely promoting the value of reading and its effect on learning success.
 In assemblies we have shared the importance of reading, looking at inspirational people and their thoughts about the importance of reading, sharing some of the research into the link between successful learning and engagement in reading.

 "Read to Succeed"